doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 Writing a basic fixture is simple.
 But what if you have multiple fixture classes and want to be able to refer to the data loaded in other fixture classes?
 For example, what if you load a ``User`` object in one fixture, and then want to refer to it in a different fixture in order to assign that user to a particular group?

 The Doctrine fixtures library handles this easily by allowing you to specify the order in which fixtures are loaded.

 .. code-block:: php

-    // src/Acme/HelloBundle/DataFixtures/ORM/LoadUserData.php
+    // src/AppBundle/DataFixtures/ORM/LoadUserData.php
-    namespace Acme\HelloBundle\DataFixtures\ORM;
+    namespace AppBundle\DataFixtures\ORM;

     use Doctrine\Common\DataFixtures\AbstractFixture;
     use Doctrine\Common\DataFixtures\OrderedFixtureInterface;
     use Doctrine\Common\Persistence\ObjectManager;
-    use Acme\HelloBundle\Entity\User;
+    use AppBundle\Entity\User;

     class LoadUserData extends AbstractFixture implements OrderedFixtureInterface
     {
-        /**
-         * {@inheritDoc}
-         */
         public function load(ObjectManager $manager)
         {
             $userAdmin = new User();